 Many addicts who are in recovery choose to do art therapy.
 When creating art, participants can choose to paint or create anything they desire on the blank slate of a canvas.
-They can choose to create a symbolic piece of art that represents their journey. .
+They can decide to create a symbolic piece of art that represents their journey.
 Some types of art therapy include sculpture, painting murals, creating dolls, and road building.

-Some people who choose this type of self-expression used to be avid painters, but their drug use left that world behind.
+Some people who choose this kind of self-expression were avid painters, but their drug use left that world behind.
 Creating art can tap into the creative part of the brain and allow them to express whatever is desired

-One important aspect of self-expression is being able to reflect on one’s own thoughts and actions.
-Writing can help a recovering addict reflect on emotional states and bring more self-awareness.
-Keeping a journal of every day thoughts and emotions can really bring about tremendous benefits because the person who is in recovery can look back on past moments and analyze thoughts and actions for better choices in the future.
+One important aspect of self-expression is able to reflect on one’s thoughts and actions.
+Writing can help a recovering addict think about emotional states and bring more self-awareness.
+Keeping a journal of daily thoughts and emotions can bring about tremendous benefits because the person who is in recovery can look back on past moments and analyze thoughts and actions for better choices in the future.

 There are plenty of other types of self-expression therapies, but the point of most of them is to bring about emotional benefits in a recovering addict who has suppressed that part of the brain.
 The process that one goes through to create music, art, or writing is directly linked to the emotional state of the moment, and being creative can with the arts can flow over into one becoming a more effective communicator within themselves and to other people.